cantcs/HKG_Gen5W_ReverseEngineer/README.md

 ## Flashing the Patched Firmware (if your car has recent firmware)

-In recent firmware versions (October 2023) `uagentd` was fixed to check `sw_backup.tar` hash (it should match what was signed by RSA private key).
-So basically a patched `sw_backup.tar` is NOT accepted anymore as valid.
+In recent firmware versions (October 2023) `uagentd`/`DMClient` were fixed to check that the hash signed by RSA private key still matches current `sw_backup.tar` hash.
+So basically we can't just patch `sw_backup.tar` and update it's hash - it WON'T be accepted  as valid anymore.

-However `recovery` (which is where the real update occurs) still has a flaw, so there's a trick using two USB drives:
+However `recovery` (which is where the real update occurs) still has a flaw (does not check if signed hashes match real hashes), so there's a trick using two USB drives:
 - In the first USB drive you copy the official firmware update (where `sw_backup.tar` matches the RSA-signed hashlist)
 - In the the second one you put the patched firmware (with the recalculated hash for `sw_backup.tar`).
   No need to create a new RSA signature (we wouldn't be able to do it anyway)